Classification of modules for infinite-dimensional string algebras: Direct sums of string and band modules

-\begin{thm} Given a finitely controlled module $M$, there is a homomorphism $\theta:N\to M$ such that $N$ is a direct sum of string and band modules and $F_{B,D}(\theta)$ is an isomorphism for all refined functors $F_{B,D}$. \end{thm}
+\begin{thm} Suppose that $M$ is a finitely controlled (respectively pointwise artinian) $\Lambda$-module.
+Then there is a homomorphism $\theta:N\to M$ where $N$ is a direct sum of string and finite-dimensional band modules (respectively a direct sum of string, finite-dimensional band modules and primitive injective band modules) with the property that $F_{B,D}(\theta)$ is an isomorphism for all refined functors $F_{B,D}$. \end{thm}